 ARTICLE V, OFFICERS

 Section 1.
-The officers of the Chapter shall be President, Vice President, Secretary, Treasurer, Sergeant-at-Arms, Road Captain, Chaplain, Historian, and Membership Chairperson, all of whom shall be elected at the annual meeting of the Chapter.
-The office of Chaplain, Historian, and Membership Chairperson are optional.
+The officers of the Chapter shall be Director, Assistant Director, Secretary, Treasurer, Sergeant-at-Arms, Road Captain, Chaplain, Historian, Membership Chairperson and Public Affairs, all of whom shall be elected at the annual meeting of the Chapter.
+The office of Chaplain, Historian, Membership Chairperson and Public Affairs Officer are optional.

 ARTICLE VI, EXECUTIVE COMMITTEE

 Section 1.
-Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year, and in addition the immediate Past President.
+Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year.

 Section 2.
-All Past Chapter Presidents shall be members of the Executive Committee without a vote.
+The immediate Past Chapter Director shall be members of the Executive Committee without a vote.

 Section 1.
 Members shall be authorized to wear the American Legion Riders Shoulder Patch and back Patch on a black leather vest or black leather jacket.
 The Shoulder Patch should be worn on the right shoulder of a jacket, or on the front of a baseball cap.
 However, if wearing both the back patch and a shoulder patch on the same garment, the Shoulder Patch should be on the left breast.